| Note: Large images and

 fifth metacarpal neck can tolerate up to 30 and 50 degrees of angulation,

 respectively, before function is impaired.
+2. Subtle malrotation can be

 recognized by looking at the alignment of the nail beds with the digits